 To tackle the challenge, Chong’s team is developing a robotic technology stack to power a robot that can climb stairs and traverse difficult terrain.
 The robot is also fitted with Beyond Visual Line of Sight (BVLOS) capabilities usually found in drones, enabling it to be piloted remotely.
 “It’s now robust enough and works over 4G and 5G networks,” he adds.

 While the problem is “mostly solved”, thanks to the work of other experts in the field, Chong’s team is working on what is known as Visual Slam, which uses commodity cameras fitted on robots, instead of the more expensive and bulky Lidar laser-sensing technology, to map the environment.

 Chong says the technology will let government agencies deploy four-legged robots in areas hazardous to people.
 These could be structurally unsound buildings or places with toxic gases.
 “The key is we can now do 3D reconstructions of places that drones can’t reach – and at scale from a cost and technical prospective,” he says.

 - Singapore’s national AI programme is getting its own high-performance computing infrastructure to support more compute-intensive workloads.

 - Microsoft has expanded AI capabilities of its Xiaoice chatbot, which is now designing images and patterns for China’s textile industry.

-- As the enthusiasm for AI gathers pace in Australia, the country’s chief scientist has sounded a note of caution and called for more regulation of AI.
+- As the enthusiasm for AI gathers pace in Australia, the country’s chief scientist sounds a note of caution and calls for more regulation of AI.

 - Artificial intelligence in various forms is not a panacea for every problem, but it can help enterprises fend off cyber attacks and get better at what they do.